sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 1. Clone this github repository.
 2. Make "scripts" sub-directory as present-working-directory.
-3. Run this command in terminal: ```python main.py```
+3. Run this command in terminal: ```python main.py``` Or simply use ipython notebook under "scripts" sub-directory.

 ## Limitations
 1. On turns, this code is giving weired output.